hiasr/vim-zellij-navigator/README.md

                 // Plugin Configuration
-                move_mod "ctrl"; // Optional, should be added on every command if you want to use it resize_mod "alt"; // Optional, should be added on every command if you want to use it };
+                move_mod "ctrl"; // Optional, should be added on every command if you want to use it };
         }